The small business no-nonsense guide to GDPR

 What is GDPR?

-On the 25th May 2018 GDPR (General Data Protection Regulation) comes into effect, it is a wide ranging overhaul of current data protection regulation that will affect all businesses.
+On the 25th May 2018 GDPR (General Data Protection Regulation) came into effect, it is a wide ranging overhaul of current data protection regulation that will affect all businesses.
 The Regulation is an essential step to strengthen citizens’ fundamental rights and keep up to date with the tremendous changes that have taken place particularly on the internet in the last twenty years.

 Think of the internet of things, social media and online shopping which have come into being over the last twenty years.
 This is an ever growing ocean of personal data that needs to be protected and made secure.